 Rekha: How do I develop concentration?
 I get disturbed very easily.

 Prikshit: The first step, of course, is to identify what breaks your concentration.
 Is it family or a sibling, or the constant ringing of the phone, or the distractions in the surroundings, or just the thought of how much syllabus is left.
 Being aware of what is it that disturbs you, and taking care of it is the key to avoid any concentration gaps.
 The less surrounded you are by the distracting elements, the more focused you will be.
-Another technique that you can use is to study for shorter durations, and take regular breaks; it will help you retain more.
+Another tip for board exams is that studying for shorter but regular durations and taking small breaks will help you retain more information.

 Managing syllabus at the last minute